-- (1) A retailer must: - (a) publish on its internet site details of its standing offers in the manner set out in Schedule 4 or Schedule 5; and - (b) input onto the internet site nominated by the Minister each of its electricity standing offers including all details as required by that internet site; and - (c) input onto the Commission's YourChoice website each of its gas standing offers including all details as required by that internet site. - (2) The home page of the retailer's principal internet site must have a link that allows a person to access the retailer's standing offer easily and logically.
+- (1) A retailer must: - (a) publish on its internet site details of its standing offers in the manner set out in Schedule 4 or Schedule 5; and - (b) input onto the internet site nominated by the Minister each of its electricity standing offers including all details as required by that internet site; and - (c) input onto the Commission's YourChoice website each of its gas standingoffers including all details as required by that internet site. provide to the

+Commission ESC details of its standing offer tariffs in the manner set out in Schedule 4. - (2) The home page of the retailer's principal internet site must have a link that allows a person to access the retailer's standing offer easily and logically.